ElmoDFGD/ElmoRim/README.md

 #### Skyrim Unbound
 ElmoRim uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962) as the alternate start mod.
 * In order to start chargen hit *Enter* after loading in.
-        - If the player character seems to be frozen during RaceMenu, just swap race or gender and swap back, it should unfreeze them.
+If the player character seems to be frozen during RaceMenu, just swap race or gender and swap back, it should unfreeze them.
 This is an issue with DAR Cacheing.
 * Once finished with chargen, open up the *Skyrim Unbound* MCM menu and customize Standing Stone, whether or not the player is a vampire/werewolf, equipment, spells and starting location.
-        - It is possible to choose whether or not the player is the Dragonborn and, if they are not, whether or not they are able to use shouts.
+It is possible to choose whether or not the player is the Dragonborn and, if they are not, whether or not they are able to use shouts.
 * Once finished, hit Enter again and choose *Continue*.

 #### ElmoRim Lite Survival
 Elmorim comes with a unique setup for survival elements, seamlessly integrated into the general gameplay.

-**Sleep**: The mod [Incremental Injuries](https://www.nexusmods.com/skyrimspecialedition/mods/55114) introduces the need to sleep organically by reducing total Magicka/Health/Stamina as they are spent.
+*Sleep*: The mod [Incremental Injuries](https://www.nexusmods.com/skyrimspecialedition/mods/55114) introduces the need to sleep organically by reducing max Magicka/Health/Stamina as they are spent.
 They are restored by sleeping 6+ hours in-game.

 By default, ElmoRim also uses the mods [Incremental Gains](https://www.nexusmods.com/skyrimspecialedition/mods/67270) & [Hardcore Level Up - Incremental Gains Addon](https://www.nexusmods.com/skyrimspecialedition/mods/72741) which make max Magicka/Health/Stamina increase by a small amount each time the player sleeps.
 The attributes increase proportionally to how much they were reduced before sleeping. **Selecting an attribute upon levelling up will now only increase that attribute by one point.**

 `These two mods can be disabled if the vanilla system i preferred.`

-**Eat/Drink**: [Apothecary - Food and Drink Addon](https://www.nexusmods.com/skyrimspecialedition/mods/52130) alters food and drink to give long lasting passive regeneration buffs.
+*Eating/Drinking*: [Apothecary - Food and Drink Addon](https://www.nexusmods.com/skyrimspecialedition/mods/52130) alters food and drink to give long lasting passive regeneration buffs.
 The buffs are very well balanced to incentivize eating and drinking regularly without making the buffs OP.

-**Cold**: The cold system from [Sunhelm - Survival and Needs](https://www.nexusmods.com/skyrimspecialedition/mods/39414) is used to reward preparation.
+*Cold*: The cold system from [Sunhelm - Survival and Needs](https://www.nexusmods.com/skyrimspecialedition/mods/39414) is used to reward preparation.
 Other Sunhelm mechanics are disabled.

-**Camping**: [Camping Lite](https://www.nexusmods.com/skyrimspecialedition/mods/2370) is an excellent, lightweight mod that provides an option for pitching a tent & lighting a fire for warmth/cooking.
+*Camping*: [Camping Lite](https://www.nexusmods.com/skyrimspecialedition/mods/2370) is a lightweight mod that provides an option for pitching a tent & lighting a fire for warmth/cooking.

 #### Experience
 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) changes how levelling works in Skyrim.
 Instead of player level being tied to skill level, experience is now earned through completing quests, discovering new locations and killing enemies.